 - He reified the Dothraki language for the 1st season of HBO's Game of Thrones.
 For the 3rd season he also reified High Valyrian, including several rules to transform it into different dialects of Low Valyrian.
 It's reached the point where George R.R.
 Martin consults him on the fragments he puts in later books.

-- Peterson has also created languages for the Castithans and Irathients in Defiance.
+- He has created languages for the Castithans and Irathients in Defiance.

-- And he also created the Sondiv language for the Atrians in Star Crossed.
+- He created the Sondiv language for the Atrians in Star Crossed.

 - For The 100 he came up with the Grounder language, Trigedasleng, which is English that drifted over three generations under pressure from enemies.
-(It was also created by Peterson).
 The Grounders can still communicate with the standard-English-speaking Ark arrivals and Mountain Men, however.

 - He created the Verbis Diablo for Penny Dreadful.

 - He created Noalath, the language of the Druids that is spoken in The Shannara Chronicles.